casu-dev/pokemon-run/README.md

 - [ ] Add Trainers that contain a Mega Evolution Pokemon

 ## Closed Tickets
+- [x] Last Oak of each floor shall offer higher lv Pokémon
+- [x] Create new map for Standard Trainer, where there is no fork in the way
 - [x] Generate rooms random (also enable us to put a weight on the odds)
 - [x] Place a copy of Oak (choose Pokémon) and his Assistant (evolve Pokémon) in the Pokémon Center map
 - [x] Place a NPC that heals the party on every floor boss map